2010 Yazoo City tornado: Yazoo County

-Entering Holmes County, the tornado weakened down to low-end EF2 intensity and narrowed down slightly to 2,600 yd in width.
-The tornado traversed through rural areas of Holmes County, causing extensive tree damage before impacting areas around of the community of Ebenezer at high-end EF2 intensity.
-A church sanctuary north of the community was destroyed, several trees were snapped, and mobile homes were demolished.
-A 70-year-old man was killed when his mobile home along Ebenezer Road was demolished.
-The tornado strengthened slightly to estimated windspeeds of up to 134 mph along Newport Road, demolishing a mobile, inflicting extensive tree damage, and snapping power poles.
-The tornado makes a sharp eastward turn, intensifying to low-end EF3 strength crossing Springhill Road.
-A single-wide mobile home was destroyed, with another framed home significantly damage and severe forestry damage.
-The tornado intensified further after crossing Pickens-Garnett Road, mostly leveling a brick home at estimated windspeeds of 155 mph.
-A home nearby had most of its exterior walls collapsed, another home was unroofed and had significant exterior walls, couple of mobile homes were destroyed, and trees were snapped.
-The tornado intensified to high-end EF3 strength, traversing through areas south of Franklin.
-A well-built brick home was mostly leveled, leaving a few walls left standing.
+Entering Holmes County, the tornado narrowed down slightly to 2,600 yd in width.
+The tornado traversed through rural areas of Holmes County, causing extensive tree damage.
+The tornado then impacted areas around the community of Ebenezer, with the max damage rating in the area at high-end EF2.
+A church sanctuary north of the community was destroyed.
+Several trees were snapped, and mobile homes were demolished, killing a 70-year-old man who was inside one of them along Ebenezer Road.
+The tornado continued inflicting significant damage along Newport Road, demolishing a mobile home, inflicting extensive tree damage, and snapping power poles.
+The tornado made a sharp eastward turn, crossing Springhill Road and destroying a single-wide mobile home.
+A framed home nearby was significantly damaged, and severe forestry damage was noted.

+A home southwest of Durant was leveled at EF4 intensity.

+The tornado intensified further, crossing Pickens-Garnett Road, mostly leveling a brick home at EF3 intensity, with estimated wind speeds of 155 mph.
+A nearby home had most of its exterior walls collapse; a home was unroofed and sustained significant damage to its exterior walls; and a couple of mobile homes were destroyed.
+The tornado maintained EF3 strength, traversing through areas south of Franklin.
+A well-built brick home was mostly leveled, with a few walls left standing, receiving a high-end EF3 damage rating.
 Several trees nearby were snapped or debarked, an outbuilding was demolished, and numerous powerlines were snapped.
+After snapping multiple trees, the tornado intensified to EF4 strength for the second time, leveling a home along Horton Road.
+A single-wide mobile home nearby was demolished, and several trees were snapped or uprooted.